The former pro triathlete and managing editor of Triathlete joins the podcast and talks with us about what brought her to Fast Talk Labs.

 EK 22:25

-to make the decision to move to the States?
-I think it was one of those decisions that was kind of already made in for me, I already I already knew, like, the dream was so alive for me.
-Like I really wanted to try and be the best athlete I could be.
-So the answer was there.
-But sometimes, you know, like, there’s some, there’s some resistance, it took me.
-So I’d say it probably took me like six or eight weeks, my younger sister reminds me that we had many long drawn out conversations about the pros and the cons.
-And when she hears me telling the story now of like, Oh, yeah.
-And then I decided I moved to Wheezy.
-She was like, Do you remember how many cups of tea that involve?
-So it was obviously like, it’s a big it was a big decision.
-Because I moved solo I you know, my boyfriend and I broke up and I think the cat?
-No, no, oh, the I left everything.
-The boyfriend?
-He did.
-Yeah.
-So it was a big decision.
-So I didn’t make it lightly.
-But ever since it’s always been, I guess it’s been like a guiding light in subsequent big decisions.
-I’ve always been like, hey, does this feel right?
-Yeah.
-Is this the right move for you.
-So
+To make the decision to move to the States?
+I think it was one of those decisions that was kind of already made in for me, I already knew, like, the dream was so alive for me like I really wanted to try and be the best athlete I could be so the answer was there but sometimes, you know, like, there’s some, there’s some resistance, it took me so I’d say it probably took me like six or eight weeks, my younger sister reminds me that we had many long drawn out conversations about the pros and the cons and when she hears me telling the story now of like, Oh, yeah.
+And then I decided I moved to –

 Trevor Connor 23:31

-when I moved from upstate New York to go train at the National Center in British Columbia, so across the continent, I basically got the invite to come and train there and was told I had two weeks, so very rapidly made the decision didn’t really have time to work on that, because I had to figure out how to get out of my apartment, how to move all that.
-So it wasn’t until there that I finally had the oh my god, what I just do.
-Yeah.
-And had the process there.
+When I moved from upstate New York to go train at the National Center in British Columbia, so across the continent, I basically got the invite to come and train there and was told I had two weeks, so very rapidly made the decision didn’t really have time to work on that, because I had to figure out how to get out of my apartment, how to move all that.
+So it wasn’t until there that I finally had the “oh my god, what I just do” and had the process there.
 And in some ways that made it easier.
-If I’d had a lot of time to think about it, and how much it was going to up in my life.
-I think it would have been tough, but I was always asking him, it was a very quick thing and you process it when you got here.
-Or if you had that time to think about it.
+If I’d had a lot of time to think about it, and how much it was going to up in my life, I think it would have been tough, but that’s why I was always asking if it was a very quick thing and you processed it when you got here or if you had that time to think about it?

 EK 24:12

 No, I definitely had time to think about it.
 But I think also there are some things that you just know, right, that you know that you want to go do.
-I knew that I didn’t want to be looking back on my life in years and years to come and be like, Oh, I could have I could have gone and been a professional triathlete in America.
-But I didn’t I stayed I stayed home.
-And it’s like, bummer.
-No, I don’t want it.
-I’d always rather go try something and go do it and go take the leap and see what happens then.
-Not
+I knew that I didn’t want to be looking back on my life in years and years to come and be like, Oh, I could have I could have gone and been a professional triathlete in America but I didn’t, I stayed home.
+And it’s like, bummer – no, I don’t want it.
+I’d always rather go try something and go do it and go take the leap and see what happens than not.

-mean, that was one of the big reasons why I was keen to I was ready to leave the UK I had done so many four hour bike rides in the rain cember there’s only so many miles you can do like that where you’re so wet and so cold and so miserable, right?
-So when I moved to California, especially ELA obviously in January, it’s like sunny and warm and 70 degrees and the Californians 5am swim practice the Californians are moaning because it’s like 55.
-And it’s like, wow.
-Yeah, you guys are soft.
+Yeah, I mean, that was one of the big reasons why I was keen to – I was ready to leave the UK, I had done so many four hour bike rides in the rain in December, there’s only so many miles you can do like that where you’re so wet and so cold and so miserable, right?
+So when I moved to California, especially LA obviously in January, it’s like sunny and warm and 70 degrees and the Californians – 5am swim practice the Californians are moaning because it’s like 55.
+And it’s like, wow, you guys are soft.

 Rob Pickels 25:13

 This is funny.
-I’m picturing you like walking down the street with the Hollywood sign behind you.
-Just like living this amazing new American life and being it was super
+I’m picturing you like walking down the street with the Hollywood sign behind you, just like living this amazing new American life and being –

 EK 25:21

-cool.
+It was cool.
 I loved it.
-I stayed in I didn’t intend to stay in LA as long as I did, but I stayed there three, almost four years.
+I stayed in – I didn’t intend to stay in LA as long as I did, but I stayed there three, almost four years.

 Rob Pickels 25:28